Cloud-Drift/clouddrift/README.md

 We welcome and invite contributions from the community in any shape or form!
 Please visit our [Contributing Guide](CONTRIBUTING.md) to get Started 😃

-The scope of CloudDrift includes:
+The scope of `clouddrift` includes:

 * Working with contiguous ragged-array data; for example, see the [`clouddrift.ragged`](https://cloud-drift.github.io/clouddrift/_autosummary/clouddrift.ragged.html) module.